-What is known by us experts are that when your baby is small, the more sleep he or she needs during the day.
+So with this in mind, when your baby is small, the more sleep he or she needs during the day.
 The recommended amount of daytime naps for a newborn baby is between 6 – 9 hours per day.
-Which is then gradually reduced in their need for daytime sleeping the older your baby gets.
-It is only by the age of 2.5 years that a select few toddlers are naturally ready to drop their daytime sleep (although some quiet time is still recommended).
-This is also due to them being very good natural night-time sleeper, with them getting long enough in the night.
-This being 11-14 hours of solid sleep being had every night.
+Which then gradually reduces in their need for daytime sleeping the older your baby gets.
+Meaning by the age of 2.5 years, a select few toddlers are ready to drop their daytime sleep, but with some quiet time instead of a nap.
+This is due to them being very good natural night-time sleepers, with them getting long enough in the night.
+Meaning the recommended amount of hours’ sleep is between 11-14 in every 24hr period.
 Yes, naturally, all children differ, with some toddlers still needing to take naps until they are 5 years old.

 What happens to an overtired baby?

 Over tiredness – by not allowing your child to get enough sleep during the day it will cause over-tiredness to occur.
-This then makes for a child who is cranky and fussy.
+Causing the child to become cranky and fussy.
 Normally, and in most cases, these babies also feed badly.

 So, what is happening in the body and mind of your over-tired child?
 They become so physically exhausted that their body triggers a stress response.
 What exactly does this mean?
 The baby’s body produces Cortisol, – simply put.
 Your baby is in “fight or flight” mode.
 The impact of this hormone change in their body then makes it extremely difficult to get the child to sleep.
-Which, in turn, causes them to be more over-tired, and the beginning of that vicious cycle is created and will continue to get worse and develop until it is addressed.
+This causes them to be more over-tired, where the beginning of the vicious cycle starts and will continue to get worse and develop until it is addressed.

-In addition to this, the sleep they get during the daytime counts towards their daily quota of sleep that every child needs to have.
-This is because there are only so many hours in a night that a child is able to sleep.
+In addition to that, the sleep they get during the daytime counts towards their daily quota of sleep that every child needs to have.
+There are only so many hours in a night that a child is able to sleep.
 Therefore, by looking at their sleep in a 24-hour window it is much easier to ensure your child’s development is both healthy and as we wish to be by them sleeping the correct length of time.

 The benefits of good sleep for a child include, but is not limited to: